 Another danger is that you could take a victim role in response to their hostility, control, or over-working.
 Ask yourself honestly if there is anything you get out of the situation.
 Has it been safer or more comfortable to have someone else making all the plans and decisions and taking all the risk?
 It may have allowed you to avoid responsibility that you’d rather not have to deal with.
 Also, for some people, tolerating egregious or hostile behavior may feel like a virtue, when it doesn’t really help either of you.

 Still, it will be important for you to value what you bring to the relationship: don’t forget the good things you do offer that are very different from what they offer.
-That’s not bad.
+Their demeanor may lead you to underestimate what you mean to them.

 6. Set Boundaries